ibm-cloud-docs/appid/mfa.md

 {:tip: .tip}

-## Multi-Factor Authentication
+# Multi-Factor Authentication
 {: #mfa}

 Multi-Factor Authentication (MFA) is a method of confirming a user's identity by requiring them to use something that they have in addition to something that they know to verify they are who they say they are.
 For example, they might have to input a code that is sent to their email in addition to signing in with their email and password.
 {: shortdesc}

-MFA is available only for Cloud Directory users
+MFA is available only for Cloud Directory users as part of the [graduated tier pricing plan](faq.html#pricing).
+{: note}

-### Understanding the flow
+## Understanding the flow
 {: #understanding}

 **What is MFA and when why would I use it?**